{Shikoku Hachijūhachikasho Meguri}

 Nathaniel Green

 According to his blog, Nathaniel is/was an English ALT in Japan at the time he walked and rode his bike around the henro michi in September '07.
 This isn't complete, but covers the first 18 days of his trip.
 I have to admit that he puzzles me as i completely disagree with his observations on how Japanese perceive Americans.
 I have never been treated with anything but open arms and a warm heart.
-I have never felt unaccepted in Japan, in general, and on Shikoku, in particular.
+I have never felt unaccepted in Japan, in general, and on Shikoku, in particular (and, yes, i once lived there for 2 years).
 But, he says in this blog:

 "Then I came upon the walking O henro and I stopped to walk and talk to him.
 His name was Victor.
 It turns out that he is a student from France and had been walking for about three week.
 We have had pretty different experiences.
 While I have not been often able to speak to Japanese O Henro san especially after they learn that I am American, he apparently can't get them to shut up.
 We talked a lot about our experiences and why the Japanese treated us differently.
 Apparently they asked him first, same as me, if he was an American.
 Apparently most Japanese divide the outside world into Asian and Caucasian.
 Of the Caucasian world it is further divided into American and non-American.
 Japanese are afraid of Americans.
 I do not write this because I have a bone to pick, but because Japanese people use the word kowaii in reference to Americans... scary.
 They are afraid.
 They are not afraid of Europeans, Australians, or Canadians.
 Canada seems to be a kind of America light to them.
 It has all of our good qualities without the ominous threatening overwhelming force or scary self-determination that Americans have a tendency to possess and makes us uncontrollable and un-understandable to them.
 Also, and this is my opinion, there is a lot of bad loser left over from WWII and it is cultivated in the Japanese school system and at home, while strangely, the Japanese youth greatly admire America.
 The problem is with the grandparents and parents generations. "